-To end violence against women, we need to challenge the attitudes that perpetuate, rationalise and normalise that violence, and deny women’s right to safety.
+To end violence against women, we need to challenge the attitudes that perpetuate, rationalise and normalise that violence, and deny women and children's right to safety.
 Men are overwhelmingly the perpetrators of gender-based violence.
-To see violence truly eliminated, the attitudes of men need to change.
+To see violence truly eliminated, we need to educate regarding male toxicity.
 Shifting these behaviours is hard and slow, but gender equality means all of us, and working with all genders is the only way to see true change.

 TO REDUCE GENDER BASED VIOLENCE WE NEED GENDER EQUITY

 The Gender Equity Project was developed to help the community achieve equity.
 Click here for more information and to access the Gender Equity Training Package for free.

 IF YOU NEED TO LEAVE THIS WEBSITE IN A HURRY PRESS THE YELLOW EXIT BUTTON